brilliantlabsAR/monocle-factory-programmer/README.md

 ## Operation:

 Upon power-on, the jig automatically launches the programming application.
-Wait for the **White** LED to illuminate, and then press the button to initiate the programming process.
+Wait for the **Green** LED to illuminate, and then press the button to initiate the programming process.

-- **White:** Ready.
-Press the button to start programming.
-- **Amber:** Busy.
-The board is being programmed.
+During programming, the LED will become **Amber**. **DO NOT** remove the Monocle board during this period, otherwise it could damage the FPGA.
+After some moments, the LED will change color to indicate the status of programming:

 - **Green:** Success: The board was successfully programmed.
-- **Red:** Failure: The board could not be programmed.
+- **Red:** Failure: The board is bad, and could not be programmed.

+The Monocle board can now be removed, and another one inserted.
+Press the button again to start a new programming run.

+A **Blue** LED means there was an error with the programming jig internally.
+In this case, you can try to restart it, or check the logs.

 ![Image of the Monocle factory programming jig](#)